Tina Russo Lancey – Publisher / Editor

 Tina is a member of Christian Yoga Association.
 She holds a certificate in Professional Writing from TTC in Charleston, SC.

-When Tina is not writing, she is hanging out with her family.
-They have five dogs, two cats, and a rabbit.
+When Tina is not writing, she is hanging out with her two children and three dogs.
 As a family, they enjoy hockey, baseball, camping, reading, and traveling.

 She has 3 200-hour Certifications, 3 500-hour Certifications, Certified in Yoga Therapy with the International Association of Yoga Therapists, and a Minister through Christian Global Outreach Ministries.
 Michelle has been the lead trainer of almost 200 Teacher Trainings.